Phase 1: The Complaint and Summons

 The attorneys work to transfer real estate and personal property and to change bank accounts and insurance policies in accordance with the judgment.
 Debts on mortgages, personal loans, and lines of credit or credit cards are paid off or accounted for.
 The attorneys get releases of the spouse not required to pay each debt if possible.

 Upon completion of these matters, the legal process ends.
 The attorneys or the court only become involved again if one spouse refuses to abide by the judgment.
 If so, various enforcement measures may be necessary.
-Usually the judge reserves the right to issue further court orders to force compliance through the seizing of property or income of the uncooperative spouse, fines, or imprisonment.
-Obviously, if a spouse is not abiding by any court order, contact your attorney immediately to arrange for the judge to apply the proper enforcement measure.

 Joseph Warren Kniskern is an attorney in Raleigh, North Carolina with more than 32 years of experience, who has been cited in Who's Who in American Law.
 This article has been excerpted with permission from When the Vow Breaks: A Survival and Recovery Guide for Christians Facing Divorce.